erik-whiting/erik-whiting/README.md

 👨‍🎓 I have a bachelor's in computer information systems and a master's in software engineering

-:school: I'm an incoming Computer Science PhD student at the University of Nebraska - Lincoln
+:school: I'm an incoming computer science PhD student at the University of Nebraska - Lincoln

 :microscope: I do research on software architecture, testing, and development methodologies